GAD-DIMNT-CPTEC/SMNAMonitoringApp/README.md

 ![Under construction](https://upload.wikimedia.org/wikipedia/commons/d/d9/Under_construction_animated.gif)

-SMNAMonitoringApp - a Python Dashboard based on Panel developed to monitor the status of the global operational data assimilation system from the Center for Weather Forecasts and Climate Studies ([CPTEC](https://www.cptec.inpe.br)), a center from the National Institute for Space Research ([INPE](https://www.gov.br/inpe/)) in Brazil.
+SMNAMonitoringApp - a Python Dashboard based on Panel developed to monitor the status of the global operational data assimilation system from the Center for Weather Forecasts and Climate Studies (CPTEC).

 ## Test